Family Mediation FAQ

 The only exception to confidentiality is where there is an admission of child abuse; in this case a mediator has an obligation to report their concerns to the appropriate authorities.

-Book your Perth family mediation session today.
+Book your family mediation session with Ian today.

 Units 20-21, 210 Queen Victoria Street, North Fremantle, 6159